Kuchisake-onna: Legend and variations

-According to legend, Kuchisake-onna was a woman who was mutilated during her life, with her mouth being slit from ear to ear.
+The legend says Kuchisake-onna was a woman who was mutilated during her life, with her mouth being slit from ear to ear.
 In the most common version of the story in Japan, her appearance came as a result of an attack by a jealous woman, often her sister, or a botched plastic surgery or dental procedure; in the West, the most common version says that Kuchisake-onna was the adulterous wife or a mistress of a samurai during her life.
 She grew lonely because the samurai was always away from home fighting, and began having affairs with men around the town.
-When the samurai heard of this, he was outraged.
+When the samurai heard of her actions, he was outraged.
 As punishment for her infidelity, her husband sliced the corners of her mouth from ear to ear.
-In still other versions, her mouth is filled with numerous sharp teeth.
+In other versions, her mouth is filled with numerous sharp teeth.

 After her death, the woman returned as a vengeful spirit, or onryō.
 As an onryō, she covers her mouth with a cloth mask (often specified as a surgical mask), or in some iterations, a hand fan or handkerchief.
 She carries a sharp instrument with her, which has been described as a knife, a machete, a scythe, or a large pair of scissors.
 She is also described as having supernatural speed.
 She is said to ask potential victims if they think she is attractive, often phrased as "Watashi, kirei?"
 (Note: The word "kirei" is a homophone for "kire", meaning "cut".) (which translates to "Am I pretty?" or "Am I beautiful?").
-If the person answers "no", she will kill them with her weapon, and if the person answers "yes", she will reveal her mutilated mouth.
-She then repeats her question (or asks "Kore demo?", which translates to "Even with this?" or "Even now?") and if the person responds with "no" or screams in fright, she will kill the person with her weapon.
-If the response is "yes", she will slice the corners of the person's mouth from ear to ear, resembling her own disfigurement.
+If the person answers "no," she will kill them with her weapon, and if the person answers "yes," she will reveal her mutilated mouth.
+She then repeats her question (or asks "Kore demo?" which translates to "Even with this?" or "Even now?") and if the person responds with "no" or screams in fright, she will kill the person with her weapon.
+If the response is "yes," she will slice the corners of the person's mouth from ear to ear, resembling her own disfigurement.

 An individual can survive an encounter with Kuchisake-onna by using one of several methods.
 In some versions of the legend, Kuchisake-onna will leave the potential victim alone if they answer "yes" to both of her questions, though in other versions, she will visit the individual's residence later that night and murder the person while sleeping.
 Another tactic is to say that the individual is running late and she will simply bow and apologize, allowing the individual to pass.
-Other survival tactics include replying to Kuchisake-onna's question by describing her appearance as "average", giving the individual enough time to run away; distracting her by giving her money or hard candies, particularly the variety of candy known as bekko ame, made of caramelised sugar (or throwing them in her direction, as she will stop to pick them up); or by saying the word "pomade" three times.
+Other survival tactics include replying to Kuchisake-onna's question by describing her appearance as "average," giving the individual enough time to run away; distracting her by giving her money or hard candies, particularly the variety of candy known as bekko ame, made of caramelised sugar (or throwing them in her direction, as she will stop to pick them up); or by saying the word "pomade" three times.